-Sustainable Development, Data & Digital Governance, AI & Society, ICT4D, Science Technology & Global Political Economy
+Sustainable Development, Data & Digital Governance, Technology & Global Political Economy, AI & Society, ICT4D

 di-Lab is an interdisciplinary research group with a focus on technology, development, and governance.
 New emerging technologies and the current data revolution greatly impact not only our daily lives but also global technology governance as a field of cooperation and competition.
 These socio-technical phenomena call for multi-disciplinary research to investigate the fundamental relationship between technology, governance, and national/global development.
 Reflecting this trend, "di" stands for development innovation, digital inclusion, and data ingenuity.
-We aim at the diversity in methodological, technological, contextual, and populational manners.
+We are committed to aiming at epistemological, methodological, contextual diversity. di-Lab aims for bridging the gap between theory and practice, in linking up data of different epistemological nature - qualitative and quantitative, using a range of innovative methods - interpretive analysis, field work, observation, machine learning and mixed methods.

 This research aims to study the application of innovative digital technologies for improvement of development and cooperation efficiency.
 The cases of machine learning and data platform for offical development aid statistics, and distributed ledger technologies for aid transparency will be comparatively analyzed in terms of potential and limitations.
 Funded by 2022 Junior Researcher Program in Humanities and Social Sciences by National Research Foundation of Korea.

-Researcher(s): Kyung Ryul Park, Dong Joon Lee, Junho Lee, Ji-Soo Sim, 기초과학연구원 데이터사이언스랩 (IBS DS Lab)
+Researcher(s): Kyung Ryul Park, May Myat Thwe, Dong Joon Lee, Junho Lee, Ji-Soo Sim, IBS 데이터사이언스그룹

 Research Institutes: Sejong University, (PI), KAIST, Seoul National University, Yonsei University, Hongik University Major trends and technology competitions in national space policy will be analyzed, and implications on global sustainable development possessed by space navigation and satelite technology will be studied with respect to the technonationalist perspective.
 By promoting fruitful exchange between participating reserach institutes, we aim to contribute to the development of human expertise on technology policy.